 The Vax Verify portal allows Illinois residents to download and print copies of their vaccination records, which can then be used to gain entry to establishments and venues that require them.

-According to Patch, officials are adamant that Vax Verify “is not vaccine passport;” however, the Vax Verify portal “will aid residents in confirming their vaccination where needed,” as IDPH Director Dr. Ngozi Ezike explains in a press release.
+According to Patch, officials are adamant that Vax Verify “is not a vaccine passport;” however, the Vax Verify portal “will aid residents in confirming their vaccination where needed,” as IDPH Director Dr. Ngozi Ezike explains in a press release.

 “This new tool will aid residents in confirming their vaccination where needed” — Dr. Ngozi Ezike, Director of Illinois Department of Public Health